Technical Security Specialist (TSS)

 This complex problem has created the demand for highly trained technical security professionals referred to as Technical Security Specialists (TSS) TM as designated under our TSS (Designate) Certification training program.

-The (Basic Level) TSS Virtual Campus training is then followed by participants attending our Resident Training Centre (RTC) to complete the (Intermediate Level) and (Advanced Level) training consisting of 120 hours of extensive instructor lead classroom and practical application training in a 14-day full-time (resident) based program to complete the certification training.
+Participants attend our Resident Training Centre (RTC) to complete the (Basic), (Intermediate Level), and (Advanced Level) training consisting of 120 hours of extensive instructor lead classroom and practical application training in a 14-day full-time (resident) based program to complete the certification training.

 Upon successfully meeting the initial requirements for the Technical Security Specialist (TSS) designate certification status; and upon reaching the prerequisite hours of experience and other certification requirements as established by the Technical Security Branch (TSB), TSS designates may attend our Master Technical Security Specialist (MTSS) TM designate program.